AGTTeam/NarutoRPG2Data/patch_readme.txt

 =RETROACHIEVEMENTS=
-A set of patch-compatible RetroAchievements for the emulator RetroArch have been created by team member LaytonLoztew and can be found at https://retroachievements.org/game/15481
+A set of RetroAchievements (for use with compatible emulators) has been created by team member LaytonLoztew and can be found at https://retroachievements.org/game/15481

-For instructions on how to set up RetroAchievements, please visit https://www.retroarch.com/?page=achievements
+For a list of compatible emulators, please visit https://retroachievements.org/download.php

 =UNLOCK ALL CHARACTERS=